 But you can also use credit cards on the wrong purchases, have an incredibly high-interest rate, pay only the minimum payment, and actually be in a position where it’s impossible to pay off the credit card balance.

 Just a little bit of basic knowledge, and you can make a huge difference.

 What is Personal Finance?

 I define it as understanding how money works and putting that information to good use.

-All of these fall under personal finance.
+All of these fall under your personal finances.

-Personal finance has its own language.
+Financial management has its own language.

 Let me give you a quick example.